mmehdig/mmehdig.github.io/_posts/2016-10-09-working-on-weekends.markdown

 work-user$
 {% endhighlight %}

 It's ready to go!
 Open the browser and go to `http://127.0.0.1:8888`.
-I will write about [TensorFlow](https://www.tensorflow.org) experience maybe next week!
+Maybe, the only annoying part of using iPython for TensorFlow is the fact that you cannot debug your code with `tf.Print`.
+In general it is nice to have this interactive environment in iPython with freedom of going up and down on your code, while creating a learning graph in TensorFlow.
+I will try to write about [TensorFlow](https://www.tensorflow.org) experience next week!